MumenJarrah/CloudLabs/lab2_guide_2.md

  ![](images/lab2_fig9.png)

 - In real deployments you would click “submit” to enable the cost alert.
-This feature is not enabled for this lab
+This feature is not enabled for this lab.

 ### Review